The #1 Reason Montreal Roofs Leak in Winter: Ice Damming

 An ice dam is a ridge of ice that forms along the edge of your roof (the eaves).

 While it may look decorative, it acts like a wall that traps melting snow behind it.
-With nowhere to drain, water backs up under shingles and seeps into ceilings, walls, and insulation.
+As water backs up, it can push up under the shingles and seep into ceilings, walls, and insulation.

 Over time, this can lead to: